 Children’s National has a long history of providing subspecialty care in nuclear medicine, with one of the largest volumes of pediatric nuclear medicine procedures in the country.

-Children’s nuclear medicine team is composed of world-renowned leaders in nuclear medicine.
-Our radiologists are Eglal Shalaby-Rana, MD, and Pranav Vyas, MD, who combined offer more than 30 years of experience.
+Children’s nuclear medicine team is comprised of world-renowned leaders in nuclear medicine, including radiologists Eglal Shalaby-Rana, M.D., and Pranav Vyas, M.D.

 How Nuclear Medicine is Helpful

-Nuclear medicine is sometimes a better test in the diagnoses and treatment of certain conditions compared to other imaging techniques.
-However, nuclear medicine scans are usually performed in combination with other imaging tests and procedures, such as MRI (magnetic resonance imaging).
+Nuclear medicine is sometimes a better test in the diagnosis and treatment of certain conditions compared to other imaging techniques.
+However, nuclear medicine scans are usually performed in combination with other imaging tests and procedures, such as MRI.